The Extinctionist (2024)

 Directed by Moritz von Stuelpnagel

-Starring Tony Shalhoub, Kristine Nielsen
+Featuring Tony Shalhoub, Kristine Nielsen

 After a lifetime of playing it safe, a wistful clam (Shalhoub) decides to come out of his shell with help from a therapist (Nielsen).
 His friends are disappearing without a trace, he’s lost touch with thousands of his children, and he’s desperate for a pearl to call his own.
 Alternately tongue-in-cheek and deeply identifiable, The Clam is a comedy for anyone who’s ever felt adrift in their search for happiness.